IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

 * * *

-1. With your web browser, access the **IBM Event Processing** dashboard.
+1. With your web browser, open the **IBM Event Processing** UI URL in a new tab.

     Dismiss any welcome screens or tutorials that are prompted after first logging in by clicking the **Hide Welcome** text in the bottom-left corner of the interface.
     <br>